-- 10. The Council committed to support the provision of affordable housing for "Older Persons" by providing a 50 per cent rates concession for Public Housing Estates located in the City of Port Phillip managed by the Ministry of Housing.
-This provides Council the first option to nominate low income, disadvantaged, or inappropriately housed residents of the City of Port Phillip when vacancies become available in these Public Housing Estates. - 11.
-Non-rateable properties will be required to contribute to services provided by the Council
+10. The Council committed to support the provision of affordable housing for "Older Persons" by providing a 50 per cent rates concession for Public Housing Estates located in the City of Port Phillip managed by the Ministry of Housing.
+This provides Council the first option to nominate low income, disadvantaged, or inappropriately housed residents of the City of Port Phillip when vacancies become available in these Public Housing Estates.

-- through the payment of waste service charges at full cost. - 12.
+- 11. Non-rateable properties will be required to contribute to services provided by the Council through the payment of waste service charges at full cost. - 12.
 Properties provided for under the Cultural and Recreational Lands Act 1963 will be provided support within the governance of Council's Community Funding Policy.
 This will achieve a better, more transparent and consistent outcome that aligns with Council's strategic directions and policies. - 13.
-The Rating Strategy will be reviewed by 30 June following a general council election.
+The City of Port Phillip Rating Strategy will be reviewed by 30 June following a general council election or more frequently if required.